pulp/pulp/docs/sphinx/rest-api/repo/retrieval.rst

 | :path:`/v2/repositories/<repo_id>/`
 | :permission:`read`
 | :param_list:`get` include the key "details" with any value that evaluates to
-  True to have importers and distributors included in the results.
+  True to have importers and distributors included in the results. alternatively use the keys "importers" or "distributors" to get one or the other.
 | :response_list:`_`

 * :response_code:`200,if the repository exists`